-The Golden Pass is a train route that starts in Lucerne.
-Along the way to Montreux you'll see the Brünig Pass, the lakes of the Bernese Oberland, the Simmen valley, upper class Gstaad and Lake Geneva.
+The GoldenPass is a train route that starts (or ends) in Lucerne.
+Along the way to Montreux you'll see the Brünig Pass, the lakes of the Bernese Oberland, the Simmen valley, upper-class Gstaad and Lake Geneva.

 The forum allows you to post your questions and discuss your plans.

-A journey on the Golden Pass
+A journey on the GoldenPass

-Unlike the Bernina Express and Glacier Express, the Golden Pass is not a direct train.
-It's a scenic route, serviced by several very special trains.
-You need to switch trains in Interlaken and Zweisimmen.
-The switch in Zweisimmen will no longer be necessary from December 2017.
+Unlike the Bernina Express and Glacier Express, the GoldenPass is not one direct train.
+It's a scenic route, serviced by several special trains.
+You need to switch trains in Interlaken and sometimes in Zweisimmen.

 The entire route takes almost 5.5 hours.
 It's ideal for travelers who enter Switzerland by plane and only plan a short stay.
 Zurich airport is just one hour from Lucerne, and Geneva airport is just 75 minutes from Montreux.